software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Bonus exercise
 >
-> Come up with a user story based on the Product Owner's description, create an issue for the user story and add it to the Product Backlog project.
-Then, split the user story into tasks, create an issue for each task and add those to the Sprint Backlog project.
+> Come up with a user story based on the Product Owner's description, create an issue for the user story and add it to the Backlog project.
+Then, split the user story into tasks, create an issue for each task and add those to the Backlog project.
 Finally, implement the tasks.
 >
 > The implementation could look something like this:
 >
 > ![](/assets/sprint-2-user-story-bonus.png)
->
-> The [Array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method might be useful for the implementation.